Learn about the 2018 updates to the Gallup-Sharecare Well-Being Index methodology.

 How many people were interviewed as part of the Gallup-Sharecare Well-Being Index?

 Before 2018, Gallup interviewed approximately 3,500 U.S. adults aged 18 and older each week.
-More than 175,000 respondents were interviewed each year, and over 2.6 million interviews have been conducted to date since 2008.
+More than 175,000 respondents were interviewed each year, and over 2.6 million interviews were conducted, beginning in 2008.

 How often were Gallup-Sharecare Well-Being Index interviews conducted?